 - Participate in architectural and engineering planning and design, including space and installation management.

-These are the skills Administrative Services Managers say are the most useful in their careers:
+When polled, Administrative Services Managers say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.